Why nighttime tornadoes are 2.5 times more likely to be deadly - NewsBreak

 Why nighttime tornadoes are 2.5 times more likely to be deadly

-CHICAGO ( NewsNation Now ) — There are only a few things more terrifying than the sound and fury of a tornado.
-Imagine trying to survive one that hits in the middle of the night.
+CHICAGO ( NewsNation Now ) — There are very few things more terrifying than the sound and fury of a tornado.
+Now, imagine trying to survive one that hits in the middle of the night.

 Data shows that 1 in 50 daylight tornadoes turn deadly.
 That jumps to 1 in 20 for twisters that hit under the cover of darkness.
-Arkansas and Alabama saw 50% or more of the tornadoes that occurred as nighttime storms.
-North Carolina and Tennessee have similarly high rates of night tornadoes.Updates: High winds in Kansas causing power outages, dark skies and highway closings due to overturned semis
+Arkansas and Alabama saw 50% or more of the tornadoes that occurred coming as nighttime storms.
+North Carolina and Tennessee have similarly high rates of night tornadoes.Fulton County Sheriff’s Association, Mayfield accepting donations for ‘sister’ town ravaged by tornadoes

 NewsNation meteorologist Gerard Jebaily says tornadoes require a lot of atmospheric energy to get going, and the combination of storms caused by daytime heating along with low-level jet stream winds that kick in after dark can breed nighttime tornadoes, otherwise known as nocturnal tornadoes .

-Tornadoes can occur at any time and anywhere if the right ingredients come together.
+Additionally, the traditional “tornado alley” in large part no longer exists, with storms spreading across the deep South and occurring in any month of the year.
+There’s really no “safe” time when the threat of tornadoes doesn’t exist.

-Another factor at play is that more people are at home at night, and frequently those homes are not as well-built or sturdy as places of business.
-Mobile homes are infamous for becoming death traps during tornadoes, but older homes in poor repair or homes that were not built strong enough are also danger zones.Related: KSN Closings and Delays
+Another factor at play is that more people are at home at night, and frequently those homes aren’t as well-built or sturdy as places of business.
+Mobile homes are infamous for becoming death traps during tornadoes, but older homes in poor repair or homes that weren’t built sturdily are also danger zones.Here’s how you can help victims of the devastating tornadoes

-Most areas have automated weather warnings, but if people are in bed and have their cellphones muted, or if they are not watching television where the warnings will show, they will not know of the impending danger.
+Most areas have automated weather warnings, but if people are in bed and have their cellphones muted, or if they’re not watching television where the warning will show, they won’t know of the impending danger.

-The report, compiled by researchers with NOAA, the University of Oklahoma, and the National Weather Center, among others, has also determined that the public is less confident of seeing any warnings that were issued at night, and particularly between the hours of midnight and 4 a.m.
+The report, compiled by researchers with the NOAA, the University of Oklahoma, and the National Weather Center, among others, had also determined that the public was less confident they would see any warnings that were issued at night, and particularly between the hours of 12:00 a.m. and 4:00 a.m.

-Your best bet is to have a weather radio that will activate when a weather warning is issue.
-Keep it in your bedroom where it will awaken you if danger approaches in the night.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Your best bet is to have a weather radio that will activate when a weather warning is issued and keep it in your bedroom where it will wake you if danger approaches in the night.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0